LironDs/sniffle/README.md

 ## Lets start-

 **The site is responsive and suitable for viewing on a computer screen, tablet or phone.**<br>
-In order to run this project on vsc, you will need to run those terminal commands-
+In order to run this project on VSC , you will need to run those terminal commands-

 ```
 npm install